Green power law draws wind parks to New Hampshire

 One reason PSNH decided to convert a fossil fuel burning boiler at Schiller Station into a wood-chip burning plant was to get into the credit program to help pay down the debt on the project.
 The company also has new solar panels on its building in Manchester, which it can also get credits for.

-The Northern Wood Project has sold its renewable energy credits to Massachusetts, while PSNH can also use it to make electricity for its customers.
+The Northern Wood Project has sold its renewable energy credits to the Massachusetts renewable market for compliance, while PSNH can also use it to make electricity for its customers.
 The Northern Wood Power boiler began operations in December 2006.

 To date, it has produced about 800,000 megawatt hours of energy, thereby producing 800,000 credits, known as RECs.